fge/sample-json-schemas/README.md

 <p>I use <a href="http://json-schema-validator.herokuapp.com">my toy site</a> to check both the
 validity of the schema syntax, and the validation of data against these schemas.</p>

-<p>This site uses of <a href="https://github.com/fge/json-schema-validator">my library</a>, which I
+<p>This site uses <a href="https://github.com/fge/json-schema-validator">my library</a>, which I am
-am fully confident about.
+fully confident about.
 But I am not that confident about the schemas themselves.</p>

 <p>I <i>have</i> read the relevant specifications, but I certainly have missed some points in them,
 and as a result these schemas may not be accurate.
 Not to mention that some constraints expressed